eclipse-sumo/sumo/docs/web/docs/Tutorials/Calibration/Berlin.md

 ![Berlin.png](../../images/Berlin.png "Berlin.png")

-## MODELLING WITHIN THE SUMO-Package
+## Modelling within the SUMO-Package

 Preparing a traffic simulation includes to model the road network as well as to model the traffic demand within the traffic network.
 Traffic Net Modelling The simulation net includes the section between “Wegedornstraße” and “Adlergestell”.
 It represents the exact number of lanes, turn lanes and links to all side roads.
-Within the considered section there are two traffic lights, one at the junction “Altglinicker Brücke” and one at the junction “Am Studio”.
+Within the considered section there are two traffic lights, one at the junction “Altglienicker Brücke” and one at the junction “Am Studio”.
 Both are modelled with fixed time schedules according to the time of the day.
 The main challenge in modelling was a spill-back into the study area caused outside at the junction Adlergestell.
 As there was no sensor data available to model the bottleneck itself Variable Speed Signs (VSS)
-\[3\] were placed in the model at the outbound of the junction “Altglinicker Brücke” towards Adlergestell.
+\[3\] were placed in the model at the outbound of the junction “Altglienicker Brücke” towards Adlergestell.
 The VSS supplies all vehicles crossing with a new maximum speed, derived from the single value data from the detectors.
 Traffic Demand Modelling Due to find a work day, outside holidays, where considerable congestion occurred,